shanks-t/js-to-csharp/README.md

 ### C# to JavaScript

-Translate the C# code found in the exercise below into JavaScript code.
+Translate the C# code found in the exercises below into JavaScript code.

 1. [Place Names](./place-names/)
 1. [Enemies List](./enemies-list/)